sveljko/cppbound/README.md

     cobi<int,  0,  1> r  = x & w;
 ```

-It's actually non-trivial to come up with the actual final range and we just never had
+It's actually non-trivial to come up with the final range and we just never had
 a need for this.
 If someone does find a need for this, it could be added.

 ### Comparison might be done at compile time